Core-Elements for Large-Scale Least Squares Estimation: Additional numerical results

 Figures~\ref{fig:simu-mis-mse} and~\ref{fig:simu-mis-pmse} compare the performance of different subsample estimators under model misspecification in estimation and prediction, respectively.
-We observe the proposed CORE approach yields the most accurate estimation in all cases, indicating the performance of CORE is robust to model misspecification.
+We observe the proposed core-elements approach yields the most accurate estimation in all cases, indicating the performance of core-elements is robust to model misspecification.